-Every electricity retailer is ultimately providing you with the same commodity: electricity.
-Not that much is going to change about the delivery, which is still performed by your local utility.
-The upshot is that when you compare electricity providers, you’re mostly looking for the small differences between plans that will save you money and hassle over time.
+Every electricity provider is ultimately providing you with the same commodity: electric supply.
+Not much will change about the delivery, which is still performed by your local utility.
+The upshot is that when you compare electricity providers, you are mostly looking for the small differences between plans that will save you money and hassle over time.

 The most important thing that you will want to look for in order to lower your electric bill is a lower electric supply rate than you are currently paying through your utility (or your current retail electricity provider).
 What the utility charges you is called the “Price-to-Compare”, and this can be found on your most recent electric bill under “Generation Charges” or “Supply Charges”.
 The rate will be expressed in cents per kilowatt hour (kWh), and may appear something like 8.945 cents/kWh.